TheHive-Project/CortexDocs/admin/admin-guide.md

 	# services.LocalAuthSrv : passwords are stored in user entity (in Elasticsearch).
 No configuration is required.
 	# ad : use ActiveDirectory to authenticate users.
 Configuration is under "auth.ad" key
 	# ldap : use LDAP to authenticate users.
 Configuration is under "auth.ldap" key
+  # oauth2 : use OAuth/OIDC to authenticate users.
+Configuration is under "auth.oauth2" and "auth.sso" keys
 	provider = [local]

   # By default, basic authentication is disabled.
 You can enable it by setting "method.basic" to true.